changboyen1018/2024_AssocRDEng_TakeHome/README.md

 - **Objective**: Acquire a multi-dimensional .tif dataset with predefined z-slices and channels, representing a typical automated microscopy session.
 - **Implementation**: Utilized `pycromanager` for control of the acquisition process.
 The script handles z-stacks, multi-channel acquisition, and grid positioning.
 - **Output**: A multi-dimensional .tif dataset with the correct dimensions and metadata.
+- **Verification Code**: A verification code for checking the shape of the TIFF file is included.

 ## Exercise 2: Real-time Image Processing
 - **Objective**: Perform a timelapse acquisition and process images in real-time to identify and modify pixels with specific characteristics.